Running dockerized google earth engine (GEE) map

 The steps I took to open and run a dockerized geemap:

-1. Install docker and learn some useful commands
+- Install docker and learn some useful commands

-2. Gather the geemap image from https://hub.docker.com/r/bkavlak/geemap with a docker pull because it seemed like the most updated.
+docker pullbecause it seemed like the most updated.
 I did not follow the instructions for staring things there exactly.
 I also used a nice youtube video from Simon Mudd.
-So the following instructions are somewhat bespoke.
+So the following instructions are somewhat bespoke. - Make a local directory

-3. Make a local directory ~/geemap-data which will be the bridge between the container running the application and my local computer
+~/geemap-datawhich will be the bridge between the container running the application and my local computer - Start the docker container based on the image by running:

-docker run -it --name geemap -p 8888:8888 -v ~/geemap-data:/geemap/data bkavlak/geemap:latest
+docker run -it --name geemap -p 8888:8888 -v ~/geemap-data:/geemap/data bkavlak/geemap:latest - This will put me inside the container, where I should see the

-6. Start a jupyter environment by running:
+datadirectory that is connected to my~/geemap-datalocal folder. - Start a jupyter environment by running:

-jupyter lab --ip=0.0.0.0 --port=8888 --allow-root
+jupyter lab --ip=0.0.0.0 --port=8888 --allow-root - Open

-8. Start a notebook and run ee.Authenticate() to go through the pipeline of getting an authentication token.
+ee.Authenticate()to go through the pipeline of getting an authentication token.
 This needs to be done everytime I open the container.
-There’s probably a way around this but it’s not a huge deal to re-authenticate when I’m starting work for the day.
+There’s probably a way around this but it’s not a huge deal to re-authenticate when I’m starting work for the day. - Work away and save everything into

-10. When I exit the container, I also need to delete it or it won’t open next time due to the name being taken.
+data/(which will pipe it to my local~/geemap-datafolder). - When I exit the container, I also need to delete it or it won’t open next time due to the name being taken.
 I have tried to just re-open the container, but I’m having problems there.
 Again, not ideal but it works for now!
 This is how I drop the container (the image stays though so it makes for quick rebooting from step 4 above):

-docker rm -f <container-ID>
+docker ps -a docker rm -f <container-ID>

 Now I can make some sweet maps: